MalekMansour/Pokedex-App/README.md

   # Pokedex

-A new Flutter project.
+A new Flutter project for a Pokedex.

-## Getting Started
+## Changes need to be made ASAP.

 This project is a starting point for a Flutter application.